 A tiny bright spot in this sad situation is that Internet-based communication is also giving a voice to Saudi women to demand equal treatment.
-Manal al-Sharif told me this month that “the small fact of the SMS story gives you the idea of the bigger problem with the whole guardianship system.”
+Manal al-Sharif pointed out this month that "the small fact of the SMS story gives you the idea of the bigger problem with the whole guardianship system."

 It is jarring to see a government use the latest digital technology to enforce medieval treatment of women.
 One hopes at least that digital technology can increasingly give voice to courageous women fighting for equality, and for their supporters outside Saudi Arabia to press for structural reform of the kingdom's backward policies.